MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/netadapter/nf-netadapter-netadapteropenconfiguration.md

-The **NetAdapterOpenConfiguration** method opens a net adapter’s configuration database.
+The **NetAdapterOpenConfiguration** function opens a net adapter’s configuration database.

 ## -parameters